 Leibniz was one of the greatest minds ever — deeply original, vastly prolific, encyclopedic like Aristotle, but working in the ferment of early modernity.
 He formulated many differently detailed systems, in an exploratory and tentative way.
+What he published during his lifetime was only a tiny fraction of his output, and not fully representative of his thought.
+The critical edition of his collected works will not be completed for many decades yet to come.

 Leibniz favored an ethical and political ideal of what he called wise charity.
 An ethical being is one who does more for others than is required to satisfy rights and responsibilities or social contract, and demands less of others than would be justified, while taking care to act in ways that are sustainable and not self-destructive.
 I like this very much.